 I also absolutely loved the business lecture series, which allowed us to meet a variety of industry specialists within different creative roles of the industry, giving us a broad spectrum of what is out there, they were the highlight of the year!
 Their opinions were extremely valuable to me since they had come from the industry and could immediately tell you whether or not they thought the project had potential.
 I believe that research and presentation are key, they're skills I am definitely using at my current job.

 The last three months of the course were dedicated to our FMP [final major project].
 All the knowledge we gained throughout the lectures and previous projects had to be applied in this one project.
-It involved a lot of independent study, but lectures were always available to meet and review your progress!
+It involved a lot of independent study, but lecturers were always available to meet and review your progress!

 The different projects we did really proved that I had chosen the right direction by choosing this MA.
 I loved the creative freedom and the fact that you could explore your interests.
 This ultimately helped me to discover what I actually wanted to do as a career.
 The support of my lecturers also helped to finalize my CV, put together a strong cover letter and reassure me that I was indeed ready to apply for jobs.
 I started applying for jobs whilst I was still studying so I had lots of opportunities to ask for advice etc, which definitely helped when I continued applying after I finished the MA.